Catherine of Brandenburg, wife of Prince Bethlen

 Here you can see the dresses of Cathrine of Brandenburg, wife of Prince Bethlen Gábor of Transylvania:

-The princely wedding with Catherine of Brandenburg took place in Kassa (Kaschau, Kosice), 1626, but only under the condition of the bride that Bethlen should make a compensation for the Jesuit martyrs a few years ago executed in the very same city.
+The princely wedding with Catherine of Brandenburg took place in Kassa (Kaschau, Kosice), on 2 March 1626, but only under the condition of the bride that Bethlen should make a compensation for the Jesuit martyrs a few years ago executed in the very same city.
 Catherine was 21 and Bethlen was 45, the latter spoke neither German nor French so they must have had language barriers for the first time.